Harold Castro Player Props: Rockies vs. Tigers

 Tigers Pitching Rankings

-- Tigers pitchers combine to rank 21st in baseball in home runs allowed (101 total, 1.3 per game).
+- Tigers pitchers combine to rank 21st in baseball in home runs surrendered (102 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.